Table of Contents

 How can you confirm MRS Associates is legally managing your debt?

-Unlike other collection agencies, MRS Associates typically doesn’t buy debts to collect for their own profit.
+Unlike other debt collectors, MRS Associates typically doesn’t buy debts to collect for their own profit.
 Instead, original creditors hire them to manage the debt collection process on the company’s behalf.

 Even so, it’s imperative that you have your debt validated before making any type of agreement to pay.
 Otherwise, there’s no way to know that they truly should be collecting your debt, or that the debt they’re assigning you is completely accurate.